Instagram and TikTok to Plan Travel:

 What to do with your saved IG/TT content

-So you’ve been carefully scrolling, following, & saving on social media.
+If you’ve been using TikTok and Instagram to plan travel, what to do with all those saved posts?
 Now you have collections of places that intrigue you.
 Or horror stories that maybe have you second guessing your dream destination.
 Isn’t the point of this post all about why you shouldn’t be using TikTok and Instagram to plan your travel?
 What now?

 To the search engines!
 Not just Google (or DuckDuckGo), but YouTube as well.
 But Ella, you might say, isn’t YouTube social media?
 My dear fellow traveler, not quite.
 While there is a social aspect [and they’re also chasing the TikTok phenomenon via YT Shorts], it remains a worthy research tool.
 In the category of travel content, it’s not completely saturated by aesthetic influencer content.